jellyfin-archive/jellyfin-desktop/README.md

 ### Prerequisites
 This application is implemented as an electron app and is built off of a NodeJS code base.
-Because of this you will need the NodeJS runtime and thw `yarn` package manager.
+Because of this you will need the NodeJS runtime and the `yarn` package manager.
 The following versions have been tested:

 | Software Name | Version          |
 | ------------- | ---------------- |